biicode/docs/rpi/linux.rst

 	$ cd /user/local
 	$ sudo git clone https://github.com/raspberrypi/tools.git

 Finally, it only remains to biicode installed.
-To do this, you can follow the tutorial that appears in the section of installation and setup.
+For a complete description go to: :ref:`Installations and setup <installation>`.